Turbots/tap-on-h2o/README.md

 ### Testing

-- Apply new workloads to the build cluster
+- Apply new Workloads to the build cluster
-- Deploy workloads to the run cluster
+- Deploy Deliverables to the run cluster